brainstormforce/unlist-posts/readme.txt

 == Changelog ==
 = 1.1.5 =
-- Fix: Robots tags conflicting with Yoast SEO.
+- Fix: Compatibility with Yoast SEO's robots tags options.
+Robots tags from Unlist Posts will override tag changes from Yoast SEO.

 = 1.1.4 =
 - Fix: Due to a bug unlisted posts were visible in the search results, which we have fixed now.